rizmulya/php-mysql-crud/README.md

 # php-mysql-crud

-A collection of PHP functions for connecting to a MySQL database and performing CRUD (Create, Read, Update, Delete) operations.
-These functions are designed to be flexible and easy to use, and they can be integrated into your PHP projects with minimal effort.

 ## Advantages:

-1. Easy to use: this script provides simple and easy-to-use functions to perform basic CRUD operations and image upload.
+1. Easy to use: this script provides simple and easy-to-use functions to perform basic CRUD (Create, Read, Update, Delete) operations and image upload.
 2. Reusable: the script's functions can be used in multiple projects, saving time and effort.
 3. Error handling: the script checks for connection errors and displays informative error messages to the user.